String art technique is easy and lots of fun. If you’ve got string and ink pads at home, you’re set to go.

 - Dip and soak your string on your prepared plates of ink/paint.

-- Wring out your string for any excess ink/paint.
-You don’t want it to be too wet.
-If it’s dripping, it’s too wet!
+- Wring out your string for any excess ink/paint because you don’t want it to be too wet.
+If it’s dripping then it’s too wet.

-- Place your card stock on the table, slowly lower your string on the card stock in a spiral shape.
-I like to form an ‘S’
+- Place your card stock on the table.
+Then, slowly lower your string on the card stock in a spiral shape.
+I like to form an ‘S’.

-- With heavy pressure on top of the 2 sandwiched cards stock, pull the string out.
+- With heavy pressure on top of the 2 sandwiched card stock, pull the string out.

-- Check out the top card stock, you will find a mirror image.
-You’ve got 2 images to work with.
-That’s 2 cards in one go!
+- Have a look at the top card stock where you’ll find a mirror image.
+Now you’ve got 2 images to work with which gives you 2 cards in one go.